JPNaude/QHexViewExample/Readme.md

 Usage
 -----

+QHexView will be compiled into a library and placed under /lib.
+The example application links against this library and loads the contents of the example's executable on startup.

 ```
 qmake -o Makefile qhexview.pro
 make
 ```

-Open the QHexView.pro file in Qt Creator and just run it.
-QHexView will be compiled into a library and placed under /lib.
-The example links against this library and loads the contents of the example's executable on startup.
+Alteratively, open the QHexView.pro file in Qt Creator and just run it.